MaidulHasan/OrbSpider/README.md

 # OrbSpider
-A Spider (web scraper) built using scrapy and scrapy-selenium
+OrbSpider is a Spider (web scraper) built using scrapy and scrapy-selenium.
 --------------------------------------------------------------------------
    This project covers almost every frequently used action and process of Web scraping (using scrapy & selenium).
    So if needed you can use it for reference.